 Andrew was captured and held as a prisoner of war within a few months of his enlistment.
 He was later paroled (exchanged) at Munfordville, KY on Sept.
 17, 1862.
 The details are not known.
 He was absent without leave in the latter half of November 1862, but rejoined the regiment.

-During the Battle of Stone's River at Murfreesboro, TN, that claimed 23,000 casualties over the Christmas/New Year's holiday of 1862-1863, Andrew became sick from "exposure" to bad weather.
-McFadden's Ford at the Stone's River Battlefield is seen here in a deceptively peaceful postcard photograph, taken circa 1909, some 47 years after the bloody brutality.
+During the Battle of Stones River at Murfreesboro, TN, which claimed 23,000 casualties over the Christmas/New Year's holiday of 1862-1863, Andrew and his regiment were in the vicinity but did not take part.
+During that time, he became sick from "exposure" to bad weather.

-Andrew also suffered from diarrhea, fever and "pleuratic adhesion" (lung inflammation).
+Andrew also suffered in the first half of 1863 from diarrhea, fever and "pleuratic adhesion" (lung inflammation).
 He was hospitalized in Nashville in mid-June 1863, and was transferred to the 2nd Regiment of the Veterans Reserve Corps on Sept.
 7, 1863.

 In April 1864, he was detached to another regiment to serve as a guard in Louisville, KY.
 He was discharged from the Army in Detroit on Aug.
 26, 1865, and returned home to his wife and family.